retry51776/notes/devOps/network/security.md

 # Security
-> Netowrk admin security stuff.
+> Network admin security stuff.
 Most about Cert

 > $300 to $2000 to get root_ca signed